MadaraPetersoneLV/My-Python-codes/README.md

-# My-Python-codes that I am proud of
+# My-Python-codes that I am starting with and am proud of

 ## Farenheit/Celsius
 # Converting Farenheit/Celsius